New intake of Bachelor's students

 This includes only students who have not previously been enrolled in a Dutch Bachelor's programme.

-The bachelor's intake in academic year 2021/'22 on 1 October is approximately 2,5000 thousand students (3.8%) less than academic year 2020/'21.
-At that time there was a higher-than-expected intake in the bachelor's degree programmes, especially of pre-university pupil intake (vwo).
+The bachelor's intake in academic year 2022/'23 on 1 October is approximately 2,900 students (4.6%) less than academic year 2021/'22.
+At that year there was a higher-than-expected intake in the bachelor's degree programmes, especially of pre-university pupil intake (vwo).
 The increase in pre-university education intake was caused by the larger number of scolars who had taken their final exams in the 2019/20 academic year and had passed there.
 In addition, due to the COVID situation, fewer graduates took a gap year, but more students started directly in higher education.
+This was aso the case academic year 2020/'21.

 The unexpectedly large increase from last year is partly the cause of the lower intake in the current academic year: